 The brand was born in 2007 in Klaipeda – a city port on the Lithuanian coast of the Baltic Sea.
 At that time, the three of us friends worked together under one roof creating bespoke jewellery.
 And we wanted AUKSO KALVE to become a laboratory for the most inspiring designs.
 We wanted it to become a place for us to try, experiment and explore.

 Where do you get inspiration for your designs?

-I want my jewelry to become an essential part of someone’s style.
-Jewelry should become inseparable with that someone.
-In other words, those who choose to wear my jewelry will feel somewhat undressed, unfinished, and not complete.
-If my jewelry is not worn, then there is something missing.
+I want my jewellery to become an essential part of someone’s style.
+Jewellery should become inseparable with that someone.
+In other words, those who choose to wear my jewellery will feel somewhat undressed, unfinished, and not complete.
+If my jewellery is not worn, then there is something missing.